oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Where required, accessibility features can be configured to accommodate user needs by IT support staff.

-Ease of Access Design Decisions for all agencies and implementation types.
+Ease of Access Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---